 The ability to reduce vehicle weight is one of automotive plastics’ most important benefits.
 Vehicle lightweighting helps improve energy efficiency and meet U.S. Government Standards for fuel economy and emissions requirements.
 Advanced, lightweight materials such as plastics and composites also allow cars to enable new electronic and emission-control systems, without increasing weight in many cases.
 The redesigned parts can also make it easier for drivers and passengers to use these systems.

-Vehicle lightweighting was the focus for Toyota and BASF in a new project.
+Automotive lightweighting was the focus for Toyota and BASF in a new project.
 Their goal was to reduce the weight of the folding third-row seat in Toyota’s fourth-generation Sienna.
 The Toyota-BASF research partnership paid off with the introduction of a new third-row seat back that is 30% lighter than the prior-generation seat.
 To reach its weight-reduction goal, the Toyota North America Research and Development Center in Saline, Michigan worked with BASF’s Performance Materials Division to design a new seat back to replace 15 heavy steel components with one lightweight, injection-molded part composed of polymer resin.

 “The third-seat design is what I would classify as an enabling technology,” says Matt Parkinson of the Applications Development Engineering and Composite Technologies group at BASF Performance Materials.
 “It’s the first of its kind in the way it is designed without inserts, as a fully injected seat back.”